monimaj89/Project4-Cake-Heaven/README.md

 * Be able easily navigate through the page
 * Be able search for the products on the page
 * Contact the company with any queries
-* Buy prodcts without registration
+* Buy products without registration
 * See the reviews left by other users
-* Be able use the page on any devices and size screens
+* Be able use the page on any devices and screen sizes
-* Login/ create an user account
+* Login/create an user account

 2. As a registered user I want to:
 * Have access to my profile page